tchaecker/phoenix_sc2/docs/Step-by-Step Guide to Installing Git on Windows 11.md

 # Step-by-Step Guide to Installing Git on Windows 11 v1.0

 ## Introduction
 Hey there!
 Welcome to the no-sweat, fun-filled ride to installing Git on Windows 11.
 Whether you're a newbie or a seasoned pro, we've got your back.
 So, let's get the party started!
+This guide is designed for Git 2.43.0 and it's version 1.0 (Release).

 ## Download the Git for Windows Installer
 - Scoot over to [git-scm.com](https://git-scm.com/) and hit that "Download for Windows" button.
 It's the big green one—you can't miss it!